Iteam1337/predictivemovement/packages/api/README.md

 ## Description

-A simpler REST interface towards the [engine](../packages/engine_umbrella/apps/engine).
+A REST interface to interact with the [engine](../packages/engine_umbrella/apps/engine).

 ## Development

+### Technical details

+- We use [OpenAPI](https://swagger.io/specification/) to describe the API
+- We use [ReDoc](https://github.com/Redocly/redoc/blob/master/cli/README.md) to generate the documentation from the OpenAPI description
+- We use [Dredd](https://dredd.org/en/latest/index.html) to test our OpenAPI description

+### Run it

 - Install dependencies